Academic Work (do get in touch if you would like to see a draft)

 Presented at:

-In normal deception, someone else misleads me into having a false belief.
-Most philosophical accounts of self-deception try to specify what part of myself misleads me into having a false belief.
-Perhaps one of my intentions, emotions, or desires hijacked my reasoning and led me astray.
-These accounts tend to ignore that my intentions, emotions, or desires are not only my own.
-They often arise in response to social pressures.
-To highlight this, I discuss situations in which someone uses forms of leverage, such as by exploiting power dynamics or their victim's insecurities, to create and facilitate intentions, emotions, and desires in their victim.
-When these victims end up with false beliefs based on faulty reasoning, current accounts call her self-deceived, full stop.
-If that's what your account says about this sort of situation, I argue, it's not worth much.
-In the end, an obsession with clearly differentiating self-deception and interpersonal deception tends to push a dangerous false dichotomy.
+Most philosophical accounts of self-deception draw a dichotomy between deception that comes from within oneself — a desire, intention, or emotion — and deception that comes from an external deceiver.
+These accounts tend to ignore that my intentions, emotions, or desires are not only my own; they often arise in response to social pressures.
+I discuss situations in which someone uses forms of leverage, such as by exploiting relational power dynamics or their victim's insecurities, to create and facilitate intentions, emotions, and desires in their victim that lead to false beliefs.
+The upshot is that an obsession with clearly differentiating self-deception and interpersonal deception tends to push a dangerous false dichotomy.

 On Making Decisions That Make You Glad You Made Them